 Located in the historic Deep Ellum section of Dallas, just a stone’s throw from downtown hotels and conference centers, this is the kind of place where, as the song goes, “everybody knows your name.”

-Thick juicy burgers with mounds of golden seasoned fries; crisp green salads; a variety of delicious pastas and specialty pizzas; fresh shrimp, catfish, oysters on the half shell and other seafood delights.
+Thick juicy burgers with mounds of golden seasoned fries; crisp green salads; a variety of delicious kinds of pasta and specialty pizzas; fresh shrimp, catfish, oysters on the half shell, and other seafood delights.
 Plus the St. Pete’s famous marinated and grilled “Dancing” Tuna Steak, which locals know is in a class by itself.

 “The hardwood floors and the 42-foot classic wooden bar are organic, honest,” said Pete.
 “James Squires, an advertising man in Dallas, constructed the display case by hand (he also makes fine furniture locally).
 The blown glass pieces were made in the Hickory Street Annex just for us.”

 For years Pete’s has been a hangout for local film crews, actors, producers, writers, and others in Dallas’ renowned creative community.
 “We have filmed more commercials and features, and snapped photographs and fashion spots inside these walls than you can shake a stick at,” he added.
 Pete has appeared in several himself and was once the closer on an Emmy-Award winning “Spirit of Texas” promotional announcement for WFAA-TV, Channel 8, Dallas’ ABC affiliate.